Stratification for Nonlinear Semidefinite Programming: A globalized Gauss--Newton method based on stratification

-{In this subsection, we outline the proposed algorithm at a conceptual level, postponing precise definitions to the subsequent discussion.
-We refer to the method as the \emph{Stratified Gauss--Newton method with correction} (SGN; see Algorithm~\ref{alg:SGN}).
-At each iteration, the current iterate $z^k$ may first be corrected to $\zhatk$, with the goal of moving it onto a stratum where the desired regularity properties are more likely to hold.
-Starting from $\zhatk$, we then compute a stratum LM-normal step, denoted by $\SLMN(\zhatk)$ (see Algorithm \ref{alg:SLMN}), and apply an acceptance test based on the decrease of the merit function $\varphi$.
-This acceptance mechanism ensures that the sequence $\{\varphi(z^k)\}$ is monotonically decreasing, thereby preventing potential increase in $\varphi$ due to the correction step. }
+We first outline the proposed algorithm at a conceptual level, deferring precise analytical definitions to subsequent discussions.
+We refer to the method as the \emph{Stratified Gauss--Newton method} (SGN; see Algorithm~\ref{alg:SGN}).
+At each iteration, the current iterate $z^k$ is first potentially corrected to $\widehat{z}^k$, aiming to project it onto a stratum where the requisite regularity properties hold.
+Starting from $\widehat{z}^k$, we compute a stratum LM-normal step, denoted by $\mathrm{SLMN}(\widehat{z}^k)$ (see Algorithm~\ref{alg:SLMN}), and apply an acceptance test based on the sufficient decrease of the merit function $\varphi$.
+This mechanism strictly enforces a monotonic decrease in the sequence $\{\varphi(z^k)\}$, rigorously precluding any potential residual inflation induced by the correction step.

-{Algorithm~\ref{alg:SGN} is built upon three main components: a stationarity-measure step $s(\cdot,\varphi)$, a stratum LM-normal step $\SLMN(\cdot)$, and a correction step $\widehat{\cdot}$.
-These subroutines will be introduced and analyzed in detail in the following subsections. }
+Algorithm~\ref{alg:SGN} relies on three functional subroutines: a stationarity-measure function $s(\cdot)$ (see Definition \ref{def:d-sta-mea}), a stratum LM-normal step $\mathrm{SLMN}(\cdot)$ (see Algorithm \ref{alg:SLMN}), and a correction step $\widehat{(\cdot)}$ (see \eqref{eq:hat-z}).
+We detail and analyze these components in the following subsections.